dupgit/cloud-image-download/docs/architecture.md

 - **shellexpand**: expands paths filenames with `~` or variables such as `${USER}` or `${HOME}`.
 - **trauma**: Downloads files and seems more maintained than downloader crate.

+## Error management

+The idea here when something goes bad is to fail early as soon as possible.

 ## References